A Cross-Hierarchical Difference Feature Fusion Network Based on Multiscale Encoder-Decoder for Hyperspectral Change Detection: Proposed method

 \section{Proposed method}

-This section elaborates on the architecture of the proposed Cross-Hierarchical Multi-Feature Fusion Network, as illustrated in Fig. \ref{fig_1}.
-The framework primarily consists of three components: a multiscale feature extraction subnetwork, a spectral-temporal (ST) change feature learning module, and an advanced feature adaptive fusion module.
-The model progressively extracts multiscale spectral-temporal features from the input bi-temporal HSI.
-Subsequently, the STCFL module performs initial feature fusion and representation learning.
+This section elaborates on the architecture of proposed cross-hierarchical difference feature fusion network, as illustrated in Fig. \ref{fig_1}.
+The framework primarily consists of three components: a multiscale feature extraction subnetwork, a spatial-spectral change feature learning module, and an advanced feature adaptive fusion module.
+The model progressively extracts multiscale spatial-spectral feature from the input bi-temporal HSI.
+Subsequently, the SSCFL module performs initial feature fusion and representation learning.
 Thereafter, the adaptive fusion module further refines and integrates these features, which are finally fed into an MLP classifier to perform change detection.
 The detailed design of each module will be introduced in the following subsections.